angulardart/angular/doc/dart2js_style_guide.md

 It adds extra overhead on top of constant strings or integers that don't help much for framework-internal code (nobody will use `switch`, for example).

+## Do not use `async`, `async*`, `sync*`, or `await`

+... unless absolutely necessary (i.e. there is no way to write similar code using Futures/Streams/Iterables, or the code is extremely verbose and error prone).
+All of these keywords generate complex state machines with entire branches going unused in production code.

+## Do not use `.cast`

+The code behind `.cast` creates a forwarding wrapper (based on `sync*` and `async*` in many cases) that adds a lot of overhead.
+It is preferrable to either fix the typing _or_ use an alternative pattern to get the typing required.